Replace and delete data in your Tinybird Data Sources

 }

 You can periodically poll the job_url with the given ID to check the status of the deletion process.
-When it's done it means the data matching the SQL expression filter has been removed and all your Pipes and API Endpoints will continue running with the remaining data in the Data Source.
+When the status is done your job deleted the data matching the SQL expression filter and all your Pipes and API Endpoints continue running with the remaining data in the Data Source.

 Truncate a Data Source

-Sometimes you just want to delete all data contained in a Data Source.
-Most of the time starting from zero.
+Sometimes you want to delete all data contained in a Data Source.
 You can perform this action from the UI and API.

-Using the API, the truncate endpoint will delete all rows in a Data Source and can be done as follows:
+Using the API, the truncate endpoint deletes all rows in a Data Source as shown in this example:

 Truncate a Data Source